 It looks like the biggest name that the Minnesota Twins have ever picked up in the Japanese player market will be getting a second shot to stick in Major League Baseball.
-The Twins announced that they would be putting Tsuyoshi Nishioka into the empty roster spot left after they traded Danny Valenciathis time around with the club
+The Twins announced that they would be putting Tsuyoshi Nishioka into the empty roster spot left after they traded Danny Valencia and they'll be hoping that the Japanese infielder will be able to do some damage this time around with the club:

 He broke his leg one week into the 2011 season and wound up batting just .226 with a .278 on-base percentage in 68 games.
 He looked no better this spring and was among the Twins' first cuts.